mrcavalcanti/mosaicoo/docs/sources/auth/azuread.md

 ### Team Sync (Enterprise only)

-With Team Sync you can map your Azure AD groups to teams in Grafana so that your users will automatically be added to the correct teams.
+With Team Sync you can map your Azure AD groups to teams in Mosaicoo so that your users will automatically be added to the correct teams.

 You can reference Azure AD groups by group object ID, like `8bab1c86-8fba-33e5-2089-1d1c80ec267d`.